MBA Salary Guide: Starting Salaries & Highest Paying MBA Concentrations

 Quantitative Careers Are Favored Earlier, Verbal Later

-Along with strategy’s consistent lead, a couple of trends become apparent.
+Along with marketing’s consistent lead, a couple of trends become apparent.
 First, quantitative concentrations dominate the top early-career rankings.
-Following strategy, the four following top paying concentrations are technology management at $78,200, corporate finance at $77,900, operations management (OM) at $75,400, and information technology (IT) at $72,200.
-The top five early-career winners are quantitative-focused.
+Following marketing, the three top-paying concentrations are finance at $62,100, technology management at $60,000, and human resources at $45,700.
+The top four early-career winners are quantitative-focused.

 This trend amounts to what one might expect.
-Most early-career MBA jobs tend to emphasize quantitative and technical skills, while jobs emphasizing verbal skills predominate among the more senior positions held by seasoned executives.
+Most early-career MBA jobs emphasize quantitative and technical skills, while jobs that emphasize verbal skills predominate among the more senior positions seasoned executives hold.

 Concentrations Where Earnings Double

-The innovation management concentration sees a 114 percent increase in average pay over ten years and takes the top rate of growth among all concentrations.
-Other concentrations displaying 80 percent growth or more include finance, general business, economics, management information systems (MIS), business finance, and global business management.
+The marketing concentration sees a 108 percent increase in average pay over ten years and takes the top growth rate among all concentrations.
+Other concentrations displaying 80 percent growth or more include finance (93 percent), technology management (68 percent), and human resources (60 percent).

 Salary Examples for Key Industries and Roles